Fluctuation theory and exit systems for positive self-similar Markov processes: Proofs of Proposition and Theorem Proofs of Proposition 1 and Theorem 1

 Let $\delta,t>0$ fixed.
-We infer the following inequalities
+We infer the following inequalities:

-Next we will prove that the probability in the first term on the right hand side tends to $0$ as $\varepsilon\to 0$.
-The arguments used to prove that the second one tends to $0$ are similar so we omit them.
-Consider the event for $\delta_{1},\varepsilon,T>0.$ From Lemma~\ref{localtimelevy} and standard arguments it follows that $\delta_{1}, T$ and $\varepsilon$ can be chosen so that the probability of the event $\mathcal{A}$ is arbitrarily close to $1$.
-By integrating by parts twice, we have that on $\mathcal{A}$
+Next we will prove that the probability in the first term on the right-hand side tends to $0$ as $\varepsilon\to0$.
+The arguments used to prove that the second one tends to $0$ are similar, so we omit them.
+Consider the event